-As newly-elected Mayor of Pine Lake, Melanie Hammet offers a biography at least as eclectic as the music she creates.
-From working on a shrimp boat in the Gulf to sharing the stage with many southern musical luminaries, from providing grief counseling support for schools, teachers, and youth to serving on the city government in Pine Lake, GA, Hammet’s rich personal history informs her leadership and her music.
+Melanie Hammet began serving her second term as Mayor of Pine Lake Georgia in January of 2020 and is the current president of the Dekalb Municipal Association.
+As a professional musician, Mayor Hammet’s biography is at least as eclectic as the songs she creates.
+From working on a shrimp boat in the Gulf to sharing the stage with many southern musical luminaries, from providing grief counseling support for schools, teachers, and youth to serving on the city government in Pine Lake, Hammet’s rich personal history informs her leadership and her music.

 You can email Melanie at email@example.com.

 With 20 years of managing projects big and small in the fast-paced world of advertising, Brandy hopes to bring her experience to the city to get important work done.
 She is also a graduate of the University of Georgia and the study abroad program at Oxford University.
 A native Georgia peach, Brandy has lived in Pine Lake since 2017 serving on the city sponsored boards of MAP and ROKS.
 Her passion is the well-being of all community members here in Pine Lake and beyond, including our animals and environment.
 When she is not on an adventure, you will find her reading, laughing and relaxing with her friends, ten-year-old son and husband/best friend or wrangling the neighborhood kids out of the trees for dinner time at her home in Pine Lake.

 Tracey moved to Pine Lake in 2016 from Ocean Springs, MS. She has served as PLAIN Vice President, a member of the Lakefest Committee and a member of the economic development workgroup, (ROKS).
 “I have watched the accomplishments of the city council over the past few years as a nature-based community that celebrates both nature and the arts.
 Running for City Council was the logical progression in my efforts to contribute to this amazing community. “